And our dance with the mountain

 Acknowledge your mountain.
 Start climbing.
 Enjoy your private victories.

 I’m Michael Kennedy, Olympic Valley, CA resident, married to Nicola Kennedy (in photo above).
-I’m a premium ghostwriter and photographer.
+I’m a writer, photographer and property caretaker.
 I just want to say thanks for your attention - I appreciate it in such a noisy world.
 If you enjoyed it, please share with others.

 It means a lot to me and it helps others see the story.

-If you're interested in owning any photos in my gallery: click here, call or text me at 530.608.9150.
-Let me know what size you want, and I'll send a quote.
+If you're interested in owning any photos in my gallery: click here, call or text me with any inquiries at 530.608.9150.
 My email: michael.kennedy999@gmail.com.